-The Idaho Native Plant Society (INPS) sponsors the Idaho Native Plant Society Scholarship Program.
-We invite applications for a scholarship of $2000 to be awarded each year, as we want to support college or university students interested in native plants and plant communities.
-In alignment with our INPS mission, we want to award our scholarship to students interested in understanding and appreciation of our native flora.
+We invite applications for two scholarships of $2000 each to be awarded each year.
+The Idaho Native Plant Society (INPS) sponsors the Idaho Native Plant Society Scholarship Program to support college or university students interested in native plants and plant communities.
+In alignment with our INPS mission, we want to award our scholarships to students interested in understanding and appreciating our native flora.
+In 2023 we awarded two scholarships, one to an undergraduate and one to a graduate student.

 Eligibility

-The scholarship will be available for a full- or part-time graduate or undergraduate student enrolled in any accredited 2- or 4-year college or university in Idaho.
+Scholarships will be available for full- or part-time undergraduates or graduate students enrolled in any accredited 2- or 4-year college or university in Idaho.
 Student applicants must be registered for a minimum of 6 college or university semester credits (or equivalent) at the time of the award.

 Student applicants must demonstrate an interest in botany, horticulture, forestry, rangeland ecology, environmental science, agriculture, conservation, science education, natural resources, or a closely related program.
 They must be pursuing a major in one of these fields.